-You are visiting this website because you would like to learn English and improve your English speaking skills.
+Hi there!
+I’m sure that you are visiting this website because you would like to learn English and improve your English speaking skills.
 You would like to learn new English vocabulary words and gain new knowledge.
-As idiomatic expressions are a very important part of learning English, let’s take a look today at English idioms about knowledge and understanding.
+Idiomatic expressions are a very important part of learning English, so today let’s take a look at English idioms about knowledge and understanding.

 English Idioms about Knowledge

 1. GET THE HANG OF SOMETHING